microsoft/xunit-performance/README.md

 To collect more detailed data, use xunit.performance.run.exe:

-> xunit.performance.run MyTests.dll -runner xunit.console.exe -runName MyRun1234
+> xunit.performance.run MyTests.dll -runner xunit.console.exe -runid MyRun1234

 This will produce a file named MyRun1234.etl in the current directory.